If you’ve struggled to see a doctor or get medical treatment in recent months, you’ll have personal experience of the huge pressure the NHS is under.

 5. You could get counselling as part of your policy

-If you develop a mental health problem after taking out your policy, you may be able to make a claim on your cover for the cost of outpatient mental health treatment, such as counselling.
+If you develop a mental health problem after taking out your policy, you may be able to make a claim on your cover for the cost of outpatient mental health treatment, such as counselling or psychiatric help.

 This includes treatment for conditions such as anxiety, depression, and eating disorders, which are increasingly being covered by private medical insurance.

-You’ll need to check your policy carefully to see what is and isn’t covered.
-You may, for example, find that only a certain number of outpatient therapy sessions are included in your policy.
+You’ll need to check your policy carefully to see what is and isn’t included.
+You may, for example, find that only a certain number of outpatient therapy sessions are covered by your policy.
 However, your insurer may provide its own counselling helpline, giving you the chance to talk to a trained counsellor about anything that’s making life a struggle.
 Depending on your provider, you may have to pay extra for in-patient and day-patient care for mental health issues.

 6. You might be eligible for gym discounts and other perks

-Some private medical insurance providers offer a range of perks, such as discounts on gym membership.
+Some private medical insurance providers offer a range of perks, such as discounts on gym membership, when you take out cover through them.

 Where to buy private medical insurance